anabaei/Blockchain/README.md

 //bitcore create -d <path-to-datadirectory> mynode

 cd mynode
-vi bitcore-node.json
-bitcore install insight-api insight-ui   // allows you to see all blockchain in UI
-// now you can see the use by typign public dns from aws and concat :3001/insight
+vi bitcore-node.json  // network is testnet but you can change it to livenet which connect to main bitcoin because it takes time bitcore install insight-api insight-ui   // allows you to install ui to track blockchian bitcored  ///run the app with below address url = public DNS(IPv4):3001/insight

-// enter interactive node shell node
+// enter interactive node shell cd mynode node

 // load the bitcore lib
 var bitcore = require('bitcore-lib');

-// make a random 32 byte number var rand_buffer = bitcore.crypto.Random.getRandomBuffer(32);
+// make a random 32 byte number.
+First we create a private key and to generate public address we have private key and hash it and then
+// make it humanread able.
+var rand_buffer = bitcore.crypto.Random.getRandomBuffer(32);

 // convert to a number format